Emerald palm looks like a palm, but it’s not! Always a great houseplant, of course.

-Emerald palm propagation
+Emerald palm care

-- Read on more on emerald palm propagation.
+- Read on more on emerald palm propagation

 Pests and diseases attacking emerald palm

 Diseases are very rare.
 In the case of lacking nutrients in the pot, you’ll simply observe less growth.
-In extreme cases, with very old soil mix and no fertilizer, the foliage will turn pale all over.
+In extreme cases, with very old soil mix and no fertilizer, foliage will turn pale all over.

 A major risk shared with other succulents is overwatering.
-If you water too much, your emerald palm will start having yellow leaves and then it’ll die because the roots start rotting.
+If you water too much, your emerald palm will start having yellow leaves and then it’ll die because roots start rotting.